 You can assign this icon to a contact (or more contacts) so that this icon will be shown when the contact calls you or SMS you.

 You can tap Add as shown below select a contact or a group of contacts for this icon if you want.

 It is allowed to assign multiple contacts to one LED icon.
 But one contact can only have one LED icon.

-If you assign an icon to a contact with other LED icons assigned, the last LED icon assigned will be used.
+If you assign an icon to the contact with other LED icons assigned, the last LED icon assigned will be used.